 Note

-Click here to download the full example code
+Go to the end to download the full example code.

-Advanced CNN2SNN tutorial¶
+Advanced CNN2SNN tutorial

 The CNN2SNN toolkit offers an easy-to-use set of functions to get a quantized model from a native Keras model and to convert it to an Akida model compatible with the Akida NSoC.
 The quantize and quantize_layer high-level functions replace native Keras layers into custom CNN2SNN quantized layers which are derived from their Keras equivalents.
 However, these functions are not designed to choose how the weights and activations are quantized.
 This tutorial will present an alternative low-level method to define models with customizable quantization of weights and activations.

-1. Design a CNN2SNN quantized model¶
+1. Design a CNN2SNN quantized model

 Unlike the standard CNN2SNN flow where a native Keras model is quantized